OfirGoren/ConnectCheck/README.md

-# InternetDisconnectionsApp
+# ConnectCheck

 ## Description:

-InternetDisconnectionsApp provides information about the Amount of internet disconnection by hours.
+ConnectCheck provides information about the Amount of internet disconnection by hours.